 Translating what students learn in the classroom to real world design solutions has been a key success to the graphic design program at Ohio Northern.
 “It was important to provide students with the opportunity to work with real clients,” said Rowe.

 “The assignment gave the students a chance to collaborate with local community leaders and professionals.
 And because of these experiences, students have developed relevant workplace skills.
 It was exciting to watch the students begin from ground zero, present their final solutions and grow as designers.”

-Ohio Northern offers both the Bachelor of Arts and Bachelor of Fine Arts degrees with majors in advertising design, art education, graphic design and studio arts.
+The 2010–11 academic year marks the 50th anniversary of the Bachelor of Arts degree in art at Ohio Northern University.
+Growing from a single-discipline school, the department offers both the Bachelor of Arts and Bachelor of Fine Arts degrees with majors in advertising design, art education, graphic design and studio arts with concentrations in two-dimensions, three-dimensions and art therapy.
 The department of A&D holds memberships in national organizations such as the National Art Education Association, College Art Association, Foundations in Art: Theory and Education and the National Council on Education of Ceramic Arts.
-The department is recognized in the second edition of “Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers” as one of the best creative programs nationwide.
-For additional information about the department of art & design or the University’s 2009-10 Arts Exhibition Season, contact the department at 419.772.2160.
+The department is also recognized in the second and third editions of “Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers” as one of the best creative programs nationwide.
+For additional information about the department of art & design or the University’s 2010-11 Arts Exhibition Season, contact the department at 419.772.2160.

-image: Learn To Read poster designed by Andrew Adams, sophomore graphic design major from Hudson, Ohio.
+image: Fight illiteracy poster designed by Kavan Reames, sophomore advertising design major from Zanesville, Ohio.